 Getting the computer up to operating temperature and

-If any hardware malfunctions when it gets up to operating temperature, you have a better chance to pick up on it.
+If any hardware malfunctions when it gets up to operating temperature, you can pick up on it better.

-I’ve seen many computers start up fine and after some workload, it goes faulty by either restarting, freezing, or powering themselves off.
+I’ve seen many machines start up fine, and after some workload, they go faulty by either restarting, freezing, or powering themselves off.
 So, getting past the post screen is only the beginning of the test.

-You don’t want to end up with a computer that has a fault like this.
+You don’t want to end up with a computer that faults this.
 It could cost quite a bit of money to fix, not to mention the inconvenience.

 8. Check the amount of RAM

-Although Windows 10 has a minimum specification of 1GB of RAM to operate, you don’t want anything less than 4GB of RAM.
+Although Windows 10 has a minimum specification of 1GB of RAM to operate, you don’t want anything less than 8GB of RAM.

 It will make the system sluggish and keep your hard drive working away unnecessarily.

-It’s unlikely that you will find a computer with less than 4Gb, but if you do and you are interested in the computer, go and look up how much replacement RAM modules will cost.
+It’s unlikely that you will find a computer with less than 4GB, but if you do and you are interested in it, go and look up how much replacement RAM modules will cost.

-You can type in ‘msinfo32’ (without quotes) into the run box, then press
+You can type ‘msinfo32’ (without quotes) into the run box, then press

 9. Find out more about the hard drive